vishnu2709/MuST/docs/source/installation.rst

 Full Installation (Recommended)
 ++++++++++++++++++

 Instead of passing all the required parameters to make, MuST uses a simple "architecture file", which contains all the information (like compilers, library paths) that make requires.
 Several architecture files are available in the architecture folder.
-Here is an example file for osx system using gnu compilers and openmpi
+Here is an example file for osx system using gnu compilers and openmpi (osx-gnu-openmpi)

 .. parsed-literal::